ad7718/esp32-c3_pio_builtin_jtag_debugging/README.md

 7. Enable ocd stubs in menuconfig: toggle Component config → ESP32C3-Specific → OpenOCD debugStubs

-8. If platformio debugger is not working on linux: apt-get install libpython2.7
+8. If platformio debugger is not working on linux: sudo apt install libpython2.7

 9. IMPORTANT: Do not forget to use good quiality USB cable without hub or use external power supply, because it may trigger BROWNOUT(and some others) event on startup and you'll spend a lot of time finding the reason.